Charleston Child Custody Lawyer

 - The educational opportunities of the child

 - The psychological and emotional state of the child

 - Any medical conditions, particularly if the child has special needs or is disabled

 - The home environment, including the possible influence of other household members

 - Parental conduct, including activities that might have contributed to the divorce

 - Child preference if they are deemed old enough to provide input

 When it comes to family law matters such as these, it is essential that you have skilled legal counsel to advise you on how to best assert your rights, enabling you to protect your child's future.
+Whether you handle the case in mediation or court, out attorneys can walk with you through each step.
 There are many legal nuances involved, including judicial tendencies and the reputation of the child custody evaluator.

 Types of Child Custody in South Carolina